marguels/marguels.github.io/_posts/2023-05-09-classification-and-knn.md

 > The **Nearest Neighbours search** is a classification rule that makes a prediction on a new data point finding its nearest neighbour, interpreting cartesian distance as a measure of similarity.
 How we measure such distance and the rule we use to determine the neighbours make up for different algorithms.

-In its simplest implementation, introducing a new point of data the NNS will find the neighbour at the shortest distance from it (the most similar in a feature space) and will assign its same class to the new point.
+In its simplest implementation, introducing a new point of data the NNS will find the neighbour at the shortest Euclidean distance from it (the most similar in a feature space) and will assign its same class to the new point.

 This algorithm can be extended to an arbitrary number of neighbours, *k*, from which, the **k-Nearest Neighbours** classification rule.